flaturtha/CharlieChan/_short-stories/valley-where-the-dead-men-live.md

 layoutTag: premium_post
 casefileNumber:
 title: "Valley Where the Dead Men Live"
-slug: valley-where-the-dead-men-live.md
+slug: valley-where-the-dead-men-live
 subtitle: ""
 author: "Harold Ward"
 authorData: ""
 series: ""
-date: 2018-03-08
+date: 2018-03-07
 opub: Black Mask
 opubdate: Aug.
 1920
-opubissue: Vol. 1, No. 5
+opubissue: Vol. 1, No. 5i
-exerpt: ""
+excerpt: "\"I have passed through The Valley Where Dead Men Live.
+My eyes have looked upon sights which God did not intend men to see.\" Such began the strange tale told to Professor Parmalee by the stranger.
+Could it be true or was it just the ramblings of a dying man?"
-image: /assets/img/short-stories/
+image: /assets/img/short-stories/valley-where-the-dead-men-live.png
 fb-image: /assets/img/short-stories/
-caption: ""
+caption: "Was I dead?
+I raised myself on my elbows and looked about me.
+For an instant, I imagined that I was back in Flanders."
-tease: ""
+tease: "A thrilling supernatural yarn spun by the master storyteller!"
-imgh:
+imgh: 450px
-genre:
+genre: Supernatural
 tag: short-story
-wordcount:
+wordcount: 4442
 trfissue: Vol. 9, No. 31
 trfdate: Feb.
 25, 2018
 ---